icecube/TauRunner/README.md

 * `-p`: Path to run script from another directory (rarely used, only recommended when working with different versions of the project)
 * `-d`: print debug statements at the end of the execution
 * `-save`: specify the path to where you would like output saved.
 If no path is provided, output is formatted into a table and printed

+## Citation

+To cite this work, and for more information, please refer to

+Observing EeV neutrinos through the Earth: GZK and the anomalous ANITA events

+Ibrahim Safa, Alex Pizzuto, Carlos Argüelles, Francis Halzen, Raamis Hussain, Ali Kheirandish, Justin Vandenbroucke

+arXiv:1909.10487